Tax included and shipping calculated at checkout

 Born around 1295, Isabella was the youngest surviving daughter of King Philip IV ("the Fair") of France and Queen Joan I of Navarre.
 Raised in the refined Capetian court, she received an education emphasising politics, languages, and court etiquette, preparing her for a strategic royal alliance.

 Her betrothal to Edward II stemmed from the 1299 Treaty of Montreuil, aimed at resolving Anglo-French disputes over Gascony (Aquitaine).
-At roughly 12 years old, Isabella married the 23-year-old Edward on January 25, 1308, in Boulogne-sur-Mer, France.
+At roughly 12 years old, Isabella married the 23-year-old Edward on 25 January 1308, in Boulogne-sur-Mer, France.
 The lavish ceremony symbolised renewed peace between the realms.
-The couple's joint coronation followed on February 25, 1308, at Westminster Abbey, marking Isabella's entry into English royal life.
+The couple's joint coronation followed on 25 February 1308, at Westminster Abbey, marking Isabella's entry into English royal life.

 Troubled Years as Queen Consort

 The marriage faced immediate strains.
 Edward II's reign suffered from his favouritism toward close companions, starting with Piers Gaveston.
 Edward bestowed lavish titles and influence on Gaveston, sidelining nobles and, at times, his young queen.
-Chroniclers recorded Isabella's humiliations as Edward prioritised his favorite, even during public events.
+Chroniclers recorded Isabella's humiliations as Edward prioritised his favourite, even during public events.

 Despite these challenges, Isabella proved resourceful.
 She bore four children who survived infancy: Edward (1312, future Edward III), John of Eltham (1316), Eleanor (1318), and Joan (1321).
 She managed her household efficiently and occasionally acted as a diplomatic intermediary.
 During the baronial unrest following Gaveston's execution in 1312, Isabella interceded to ease tensions.
 She also supported Edward's Scottish campaigns, though his defeat at Bannockburn in 1314 weakened his authority further.